shresthapradhuman/nextjs-resume-portfolio/data/posts/sqlinjection.md

 1. Avoiding Administrative Privileges
 1. Web Application Firewall

-I hope this content helps you to understand the basics of SQL INJECTION.&nbsp;
+I hope this content helps you to understand the basics of SQL INJECTION.